Prevent, Test, Treat STDs/STIs

-Knowing your risk and status is vital for any sexually active person.
-As part of our Healthy Women for Life Program, Adagio Health and our partners are offering no cost, rapid STI testing for women.
+Knowing your risk and status for sexually transmitted diseases and infections is vital for any sexually active person.
+As part of our Healthy Women for Life Program, Adagio Health and our partners are offering no cost, rapid STI/STD testing for women.
 Walk-ins welcome!

 At Adagio Health, you can get simple, quick, and judgment-free testing and treatment for Sexually Transmitted Infections (STIs) or Sexually Transmitted Diseases (STDs).

-The most common symptom of an STI is NO symptom at all.
-Most people that have an STI do not know it.
+The most common symptom of an STD or STI is NO symptom at all.
+Most people that have an STD or STI do not know it.
 Don’t wait for symptoms to appear.
-If you are sexually active getting tested by a health care provider regularly is the best way to find out if you have an STI.
+If you are sexually active, getting tested by a health care provider regularly is the best way to find out if you have an STD or STI.

 • Keep a monogamous relationship.
 That means you and your partner agree to only be sexually active with each other.